Welcome.

 Or maybe it’s just karma.

 My eighth-great grandma was accused of witchcraft in Salem.
 Her husband (my eighth-great grandfather), Reverend John Hale, was an early proponent of the Salem Witch Trials turned fierce critic who was later immortalized in Arthur Miller’s The Crucible.
 But centuries before that, he wrote A Modest Enquiry into the Nature of Witchcraft.
-In it, he dispelled the persecution of “witches,” and here I am, 300+ years later, carrying his torch, blazing with the message: Yes, magic is real.
-No, we shouldn’t punish people for it.
-And adding: Because magic is a natural creative force.
-Magic is beautiful.
+In it, he dispelled the persecution of “witches,” and here I am, 300+ years later, carrying his torch, blazing with the message: Yes, magic is real, but we have been blinded by dogma and fear.
+And adding: Because the truth is: real magic is not evil.
+It is holy.

 All my writing is a collaboration.